eclipse-sumo/sumo/docs/web/docs/Developer/Tests.md

-Within the  `$SUMO_HOME/tests` folder you can find batch files for Windows and shell files for Linux & macOS which start [TextTest](http://texttest.org/) with our test suites. `runAllTests.bat` (Windows) or `runTests.sh` (Linux, macOS) starts TextTest for testing all applications located in the folder, `runNetconvertTests.bat` (Windows) will only show tests for NETCONVERT, `runDuarouterTests.bat`(Windows) only those for DUAROUTER etc.
+Within the  `$SUMO_HOME/tests` folder you can find batch files for Windows and shell files for Linux & macOS which start [TextTest](http://texttest.org/) with our test suites. `runAllTests.bat` (Windows) or `runTests.sh` (Linux, macOS) starts TextTest for testing all applications located in the folder, `runNetconvertTests.bat` (Windows) will only show tests for netconvert, `runDuarouterTests.bat`(Windows) only those for duarouter etc.

 # Adding a Test to an existing Application